What Are The Standard Working Hours In Slovakia?

 Maximum Working Hours In Slovakia

-Under Slovak labour law, the standard weekly working time for full-time employees is generally 40 hours, usually spread over five working days.
-Daily working time is typically 8 hours, and you should schedule work so that employees do not exceed these limits on a regular basis.
-Shorter statutory weekly limits apply in certain operations – for example, 37.5 hours per week for employees working in multi-shift or continuous operations, and 38.75 hours per week for two-shift operations.
-You must define working time clearly in employment contracts or internal regulations and monitor actual hours worked through reliable timekeeping systems.
+Under the Slovak Labour Code, the standard weekly working time for most full-time employees is 40 hours, usually spread over five working days.
+Daily working time is typically 8 hours, and you must schedule it so that employees do not exceed this limit on a regular basis.
+You may introduce uneven working time schedules, but the average must not exceed 40 hours over the applicable reference period.

 Industry-Specific Exceptions